Updated on September 21st, 2025 Posted In: Gardening Know How

 How to find a good tree surgeon

+Word of mouth is a good way to find a tree surgeon.
 We engaged About Trees because a friend recommended them.
-These friends have several beautiful mature trees and I really liked what About Trees had done with them.
+These friends have several beautiful mature trees and I really liked the work done on them by About Trees.

 You can find qualified tree surgeons and arborists by consulting The Arboricultural Association in the UK and the International Society of Arboriculturalists worldwide.